-The Lottery entered into an agreement with its primary instant ticket printer, whereby the printer retains title to the instant ticket inventory until the instant tickets are sold.
-Under this agreement, the Lottery pays the vendor a fee based on a fixed percentage of the net instant tickets sold; net instant tickets sold represents instant ticket sales less prize, spoiled, stolen, and promotional tickets.
-In addition, the Lottery signed an agreement with a secondary instant ticket printer, whereby the Lottery purchases and owns the tickets printed.
+Since 2010, the Lottery has entered into various agreements with its primary instant ticket printers, whereby the printers have retained title to the instant ticket inventory until the instant tickets are sold.
+Under these agreements, the Lottery pays the printer a fee based on a fixed percentage of the net instant tickets sold; net instant tickets sold represents instant ticket sales less prize, spoiled, stolen, and promotional tickets.
+In addition, the Lottery signed an agreement in 2010 with a secondary instant ticket printer, whereby the Lottery purchased and owns the tickets printed.
 These tickets are carried at the lower of cost or market using the specific identification method.
-At the end of fiscal years 2017 and 2016, the Lottery was distributing games printed under the two agreements.
-As of June 30, 2017 and 2016, \$188,110 and \$156,721, respectively, of instant tickets are included in inventory.
+At the end of fiscal years 2018 and 2017, the Lottery was distributing games printed under the various agreements.
+As of June 30, 2018 and 2017, \$105,906 and \$188,110, respectively, of instant tickets are included in inventory.